magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/telemetry.md

 ## Data visualization

-We assume you have already pushed time-series data to ThingsBoard.
+We assume you have already pushed time-series data to IoT Hub.
 Now you may use it in your dashboards.
 We recommend [dashboards overview](/docs/{{docsPrefix}}user-guide/dashboards/) to get started.
 Once you are familiar how to create dashboards and configure data sources, you may use widgets to visualize either latest values or real-time changes and historical values.